danhighley/IT3038C-Scripts/final/Finale README.md

 - flask - is a web application framework for python, allowing python to create web content.
 - psutil - allows us to pull certain system information like memory, battery, processes.
 - platform - allows us to pull hostname and operating system information.
-- prettytable - allows us to create foratted tables quickly from arrays and lists.
+- prettytable - allows us to create formatted tables quickly from arrays and lists.
 - apscheduler - allows us to refresh retrieved data at set intervals.

 I then created a function to pull the system information called sensor().
 Through a little trial and error I determined a function to pull the data was the best route, as I quickly found out that flask does not like while True loops as it tracks variables passed